-A combination of health care restructuring and an aging population make Canada an ideal market for the personal support worker.
+A combination of health care restructuring and an aging population makes Canada an ideal market for the personal support worker.
 More and more patients are recovering from injuries, chronic health conditions, and operations at home – and long term care facilities are expecting an influx of clients in the years to come.

-Professionals holding a personal support worker diploma will find opportunities for employment in both the public and private sector.
+Professionals holding a personal support worker diploma will find opportunities for employment in both the public and private sectors.
 Working with clients of all ages and diverse care requirements, they support the patient’s day-to-day wellness by performing a wide range of tasks.

 Here are 3 invaluable ways the PSW improves patients’ lives: